Classic DP: Game Theory

 var predictTheWinner = function(nums) {}

-function that calculates the difference between the first and second player's scores, the solution to this problem becomes straightforward:
+function that calculates the score difference between the first and second players, the solution to this problem is straightforward:

-// than or equal to the second player, they can
+// If the first player's score is greater than or equal to the second player's, they can win

 return stoneGame(nums) >= 0;